NBA Finals Game 2 memes target the refs, and JR Smith, too

 Game 2 wasn't any better for Cavs' fans, as the Golden State Warriors won 122-103 to take a 2-0 lead in the series.
 Warriors point guard Steph Curry sank nine three-pointers, a Finals record, and combined with teammate Kevin Durant for 59 points on 40 shots.

 But the officiating came in for a lot of heat, especially from Cavs' fans.
-An especially sore point came when Curry tripped James, who fell.
+An especially sore point involved Curry tripping James, who fell.
 No foul was called on Curry, but instead a technical foul was called on Cavaliers' coach Tyronn Lue for protesting the lack of a call.

 Although some beg to differ.